giocic2/picosdk-python-wrappers/README.md

 To run the unit tests, you will need to install nose (e.g. `pip install nose`.)
 Then, run `nosetests` in the root of the repo.

+## My personal code (giocic2)
+In my case (giocic2) I use Picoscope 2206B with Raspberry.
+My code is picoscope-2206B.

 ## Obtaining support

 Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum17.html) to post questions.